 The Audit and Supervisory Committee comprises five directors, the majority of whom (three) are outside directors.
 In addition, to ensure the effectiveness of the Audit and Supervisory Committee's activities, two full- time members of the Audit and Supervisory Committee are mutually selected by the committee's members.
-One of these full-time members has extensive work experience in accounting and financial divisions, giving him a considerable amount of insight on financial and accounting affairs.
+One of these full-time members has a considerable amount of insight on financial and accounting affairs.

-To support auditing activities, the Audit and Supervisory Committee's Office has been set up with its own dedicated staff of six to facilitate the work carried out by the Audit and Supervisory Committee.
+To support auditing activities, the Audit and Supervisory Committee's Office has been set up with its own dedicated staff of seven to facilitate the work carried out by the Audit and Supervisory Committee.

-■ Auditing activities
+Auditing activities